Capital Gains Tax on the Disposal of Property

 The normal due date for capital gains tax payment is 31 January, following the end of the tax year in which the gain arose.
 However, there are a few exceptions, mainly for the gains made on the disposal of residential properties:

-If you have recently sold your residential or business property and would like us to help you in relation this, please get in touch.
+If you have recently sold your residential or business property and would like us to help you in relation to this, please get in touch.